Orlando Florida Ultimate City Guide

 Smaller colleges and campuses located in the city include Webster University Orlando, Keiser University Orlando, International Vedic Hindu University, Florida Technical College, Florida Interactive Entertainment Academy (a video game development graduate school), Belhaven University Orlando, and Advent Health University.

-For public and private elementary through high schools, see our Florida Education directory.
-Orlando is part of the Orange county public school system.
+Orlando is part of the Orange Public School District.
 For private schools you will find tons of faith-based schools as well as many secular preparatory, montessori, and specialty schools.

 Health & Medical